Two deaths tied to California cruise ship, with few tested

 There is still no accurate accounting of how many of the 3,500 passengers and crew from 54 countries were infected with COVID-19 after a Northern California man on a previous sailing returned home and died of the virus, sparking the investigation.

-Despite assurances from Vice President Mike Pence and California Gov. Gavin Newsom that everyone aboard the ship would be tested for the novel coronavirus after the ship docked, only 1,100 passengers of about 2,400 have been tested, Kelly said.
+Despite assurances from Vice President Mike Pence and California Gov. Gavin Newsom that everyone aboard the ship would be tested after the ship docked, only 1,100 passengers of about 2,400 have been tested, Kelly said.
 Many of the others declined testing after waiting numerous days in isolation.
-Kelly said of those tested, 103 have tested positive and 699 were negative, with more results still pending.
+Kelly said of those tested, 103 have tested positive and 699 were negative.
+More results are pending.

 After Newsom promised on March 12 that “all of these individuals will be tested," his administration has not responded to numerous inquiries over more than a week about who was being tested, when or why.